AryanKharate27/MyFirstRepository/README.md

 # MyFirstRepository
-This is my First GIthub Repository
+This is my first Github Repository
 Aryan Kharate